Ryzee119/usb64/README.md

 **NOTE: This project is still in development, PRs and ideas are welcome.
 See todo list for ideas.**

 - [x] N64 controller emulation (up to four controllers at once!).
-- [x] Rumblepak emulation.
+- [x] Rumble Pak emulation.
-- [x] Mempak emulation with four selectable banks.
+- [x] Controller Pak emulation with four selectable banks.
 Technically unlimited.
-- [x] Transferpak emulation.
+- [x] Transfer Pak emulation.
 Put Gameboy ROMS on an SD Card!
 - [x] N64 mouse emulation.
 Use a USB Mouse!
 - [x] N64 Randnet emulation.
 Use a USB keyboard!
 - [x] Configurable deadzones and sensitivity from the N64 Console.
 - [x] True dual analog sticks with GoldenEye and Perfect Dark.
-- [x] SD card driver with FATFS support for storage/backup of Gameboy ROMS, mempaks etc.
+- [x] SD card driver with FATFS support for storage/backup of Gameboy ROMS, controller paks etc.
 - [x] A single hardwired controller interface for ultimate hacking.
 - [x] Optional TFT LCD Support.